i-krishna/AI-Agents-LLMs-DeepLearning-ML/README.md

 Store them securely in Kaggle's secrets manager
 ```
-# 2. Steps to Fine-tune a pre-trained LLM (HuggingFace)
+# Topic 2.
+Steps to Fine-tune a pre-trained LLM (HuggingFace)

 - Fine-Tuning adjusts internal parameters (weights/biases) of a pre-trained LLM to specialize it for a specific task (e.g., GPT-3 → ChatGPT).